Spinal Injury Claims Specialists

 This is probably the most important area of your spinal cord injury claim.
 Your Solicitor needs to ensure that your compensation will meet all your future needs.

-Our spinal injury claim solicitors get expert help from accommodation, nursing and rehabilitation experts to value your future needs.
+Our spinal injury claim solicitors get expert help from the accommodation, nursing and rehabilitation experts to value your future needs.
 Payment for future expenses will ensure that you receive all of the equipment you need, including replacement wheelchairs and equipment at home.

 We cannot value future expenses until independent doctors indicate your likely prognosis and when your condition will stabilize.
 Although this may take a few years, it cannot be rushed.